Abortion in New Zealand: Decriminalising abortion, 1977–1978

 In response to AMAC, the New Zealand Parliament passed Labour MP and SPUC member's Gerard Wall's Hospitals Amendment Act 1975 which limited the provision of abortion services to licensed hospitals.
 While AMAC was forced to close, it later reopened in 1980 after buying a private hospital.
 The Hospitals Amendment Act was later invalidated on technical grounds.
 In response to the closure of AMAC, abortion rights activists established the Sisters Overseas Service (SOS), which helped women travel to Australia for abortion operations in 1978 and 1979.
 McCulloch estimates that SOS chapters across New Zealand including Auckland and Wellington sent between 4,000 and 4,500 women to Australia for abortion operations during that period.
 National Party MP Frank Gill later tried to entrench Wall's bill through the Health Amendment Bill 1976 but pro-abortion rights National MP George Gair managed to pass an amendment deferring it by twelve months.

 In response to growing public debate around abortion, Parliament set up a Royal Commission on Contraception, Sterilisation and Abortion to consider public policy on these issues.
-At the Commission's recommendations, the Third National Government passed the Contraception, Sterilisation, and Abortion Act 1977 (CS&A Act 1977) on 15 December 1978, which established the legal framework for abortion in New Zealand.
+At the Commission's recommendations, the Third National Government passed the Contraception, Sterilisation, and Abortion Act 1977 (CS&A Act 1977) on 15 December 1977, which established the legal framework for abortion in New Zealand.
 Under the CS&A Act, a woman seeking abortion had to see their doctor and the two medical consultants, who would assess the mental and physical grounds for carrying out an abortion.
 A surgeon would also be needed to perform an abortion.
 Counselling was also made available to women seeking an abortion.
 The CS&A Act also established an Abortion Supervisory Committee to regulate the certifying consultants responsible for permitting abortions.
 The Act also required district health boards to fund abortions.
 During the late 1970s and 1980s, several public and private abortion clinics were opened in Auckland, Wellington, and Christchurch.

-The CS&A Act was criticized by the feminist group Campaign to Oppose Repressive Abortion Laws (CORAL) and WONAAC as being too restrictive and infringing on women's reproductive rights.
+The CS&A Act was criticised by the feminist group Campaign to Oppose Repressive Abortion Laws (CORAL) and WONAAC as being too restrictive and infringing on women's reproductive rights.
 In 1977, the Government also amended the Crimes Act 1961 to allow abortion within the 20 weeks gestation period.
 After 20 weeks, abortion was permitted on the grounds of saving the mother's life and preventing serious permanent injury to her mental and physical health.
 In 1978, the Government further amended the Crimes Act to permit abortion on the grounds of saving the mother's life, mental health, and physical health; foetal abnormality within the 20 weeks gestation period; and incest or sexual intercourse with guardians and family members.
 In 1986, the Crimes Act was further amended to take into account factors like the extremes of age and sexual violation.